This post includes affiliate links.

 Fold the ribbing in half and sl st the first and last row together.

-R1: Now you are crocheting around the edge of the ribbing to make the hat evenly using single crochet stitches.
-For an adult hat you would crochet 70 sc’s.
-Sl st to the first st (hidden slip stitch prevents the sl stitch from being bulky).
+R1: sc evenly around the edge of the ribbing.
+For an adult size you would crochet 70 sc’s.
+Sl st to the first st. Using a (hidden slip stitch prevents the sl stitch from being bulky).

 R2: 1 sc in each st, sl st to the first st